JerryLead/SparkInternals/EnglishVersion/3-JobPhysicalPlan.md

 **How to properly determine the stages and tasks within such a complex data dependency graph?**

-An intuitive idea is to associate one RDD and its patrent RDD to form a stage.
+An intuitive idea is to associate one RDD and its preceding RDD to form a stage.
 In this way, each arrow in the above figure will become a task.
 For the case of 2 RDDs aggregate into one, we may create a stage with these 3 RDDs.
 This strategy could be a working solution, but it's not efficient.
 It has a subtle, but severe problem: **lots of intermediate data needs to be stored**.
 For a physical task, its result will be stored either on local disk, or in the memory, or both.
 If a task is generated for each arrow in the data dependency graph, the system needs to store data of all the RDDs.
 It will cost a lot.

 If we examine the logical plan more closely, we may find out that in each RDD, the partitions are independent from each other.
 That is to say, inside each RDD, the data within a partition will not interfere others.
 With this observation, an aggressive idea is to consider the whole diagram as a single stage and create one physical task for each partition of the final RDD (`FlatMappedValuesRDD`).
 The following diagram illustrates this idea:

 ![ComplexTask](../PNGfigures/ComplexTask.png)

 All thick arrows in above diagram belong to task1, whose result is the first partition of the final RDD of the job.
 Note that in order to compute the first partition of the `CoGroupedRDD`, we need to compute all partitions of its preceding RDDs (e.g., all the partitions in UnionRDD) since it's a `ShuffleDependency`.
 After that, we can compute the `CoGroupedRDD`'s second and third partition using task2 (thin arrows) and task3 (dashed arrows), which are much simpler.

 However, there's 2 problems within this idea:
   - The first task is too large.
 We have to compute all the partitions of the preceding RDDs (i.e., UnionRDD), because of the `ShuffleDependency`.